logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

 <doc-tip>

-It's generally Recommended that you provide the `initialValues`, this is because vee-validate cannot assume a reasonable initial value for your fields other than `undefined` which may cause unexpected behavior when using 3rd-party validator that do not deal with `undefined`.
+It's generally recommended that you provide the `initialValues`, this is because vee-validate cannot assume a reasonable initial value for your fields other than `undefined` which may cause unexpected behavior when using a 3rd-party validator that does not deal with `undefined`.

 </doc-tip>